tjme/opinionate/README.md

 You can guide and improve the code gneration performed by the template, by adding metadata.
 For example (when using the built-in template), you can specify more user-friendly labels for individual tables and fields, and whether they should appear on List or CRUD pages.

-You can provide the metadata as a (JSON) overlay file, or in the PostGreSQL schema, as table and field comments.
+You can provide the metadata as a (JSON) overlay file, or in the PostgreSQL schema, as table and field comments.
 In future versions, it may also be included as directives in the GraphQL schema (when directives are better defined and/or external tools and dependencies allow).
 The Opinionate-meta sub-command can assist with these options, by creating starter (SQL or JSON) files, where you need only fill in the gaps (which is especially useful if you have a large schema).

 ## Issues (mostly with the built-in template)